 Discover: Old Newton

-Little Cote and Skylarks are situated down a tiny single track lane called Silver Street which runs through lovely open countryside, the cottages are surrounded by fields with wallks and cycling straight from the cottages.
+Skylarks is situated down a tiny single track country lane called Silver Street which runs through lovely open countryside, the cottage is surrounded by fields with walks and cycling straight from the cottages (we provide bikes for free but bring helmets).

 Old Newton is a tiny village a couple of miles away and the ancient town of Stowmarket is just 10 minutes by car.